Protecting People, Homes & Natural Resources | SW Montana

 Check with the according agency on specific regulations.

 Wildfire can happen in the blink of an eye and if you're on a grassy, sun-drenched slope when a fire starts, you (or your home) can be in extreme danger.

-Consequently, MCFPA member partners will impose fire-use restrictions.
+When our vegetation (from grass to trees) becomes drought-stressed and tinder dry, MCFPA member partners will impose fire-use restrictions.
 On occasion, AS NEEDED, officials may also close temporarily some popular Open Space sites -- as a public safety precaution.
 When this happens, we'll post all pertinent information here.

 Missoula County officials want all citizens to recreate safely during WILDLAND FIRE season.
 Remember: One little spark can equal a big fire.
 So, please, be careful out there as you explore the Big Sky State.